Travelling in the ministry: sharing joy and community

 Leaflets most helpful for those new to meeting.
-All available to order or download
+These can be ordered or some can also be downloaded below and printed.

-Attractive introductions to four contrasting areas of Quaker activity: Quakers, worship, children and young people, and Quaker Peace & Social Witness.
+Attractive introductions to four contrasting areas of Quaker activity: Quakers (available in Welsh and English), worship, children and young people, and Quaker Peace & Social Witness.

 This young people's outreach leaflet offers a brief history of Quakerism and thoughts from young Quakers on their faith, explores Quaker testimonies and gives examples of how beliefs might lead to action.

 An information pack request card for enquirers, new attenders and those interested in finding out more about Quakers.
-Information packs can also be ordered online at quaker.org.uk/infopack
+Information packs can also be ordered online.

 Local meetings can request six ready-prepared packs to give away to newcomers.